cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ```

-What's happening in these `dockefiles`?
+What's happening in these `dockerfiles`?
 1. Starting with a base python image
 1. Creating a working directory, `app` to work out of
 1. Copy from the non-container directory, `requirements.txt` to a file in the container `requirements.txt`